matthewkhakis/matthewkhakis/README.md

 - 💞️ I’m looking to collaborate on *all*
 - 📫 How to reach me  (email is best)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Also learning studio photography (live models and flat product shots)
+- ⚡ Fun fact: Also learning studio photography (live models and flat product shots) - also like 🏄🏻‍♂️

 <!---
 matthewkhakis/matthewkhakis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.